-The mildest form of sanction issued by the Academic Board.
+The mildest form of sanction issued by the Academic Board is an academic warning.
 Students will be placed in a warning status when their overall academic performance or core GPA performance does not meet minimum standards.
 Being placed on warning constitutes an official cautioning by the Academic Board that the student's performance must improve or stronger sanctions will be imposed.
-Students remaining on either academic or core warning (or a combination of the two) for two consecutive semesters will be judged as making unsatisfactory progress and will be placed on academic probation.
+Students remaining on either academic or core warning (or a combination of both) for two consecutive semesters will be judged as making unsatisfactory progress and will be placed on academic probation.